fatmakahveci/fatmakahveci.com-sources/content/coding note/aws.md

 2. Benefit from massive economies of scale - lower pay-as-you-go prices
 3. Stop guessing capacity - access as much or little capacity as you need
 4. Increase speed and agility - a click away IT resources
-5. Stop spending money running and maintaining data centers - focus on projects, not the infrastructure
+5. Stop spending money to run and maintain data centers - focus on projects, not the infrastructure
 6. Go global in minutes - low latency with easily deployed application in multiple regions

 ### Types of cloud computing